-Caroline Fredrickson (@crfredrickson) is president of the American Constitution Society.
-Since joining the organization in that role in 2009, she has helped expand ACS to thousands of members, with lawyer chapters across the country and student chapters in nearly every law school in the United States.
-She is an eloquent spokesperson for ACS and the progressive movement on issues such as civil and human rights, judicial nominations and the importance of the courts in America, marriage equality, voting rights, the role of money in politics, labor law, and anti-discrimination efforts, among others.
+Caroline Fredrickson (@crfredrickson) is a Senior Fellow at the Brennan Center for Justice.
+She served as president of the American Constitution Society (2009-2019) where she helped expand ACS to thousands of members, with lawyer chapters across the country and student chapters in nearly every law school in the United States.
+She was an eloquent spokesperson for ACS and the progressive movement on issues such as civil and human rights, judicial nominations and the importance of the courts in America, marriage equality, voting rights, the role of money in politics, labor law, and anti-discrimination efforts, among others.

 Fredrickson has published works on many legal and constitutional issues and is a frequent guest on television and radio, including noteworthy appearances on “All in with Chris Hayes” on MSNBC in 2018 discussing the Russia investigation.
 She is also the author of “Under The Bus: How Working Women Are Being Run Over” and “The Democracy Fix: How to Win the Fight for Fair Rules, Fair Courts, and Fair Elections.”